ForensicRS/frnsc-prefetch/README.md

 The references can be found here: [libscca](https://github.com/libyal/libscca/blob/main/documentation/Windows%20Prefetch%20File%20(PF)%20format.asciidoc)

-The file format when its compressed has a MAM signature, followed by the compression algorithm a flag that indicates if it has CRC, the decompressed size, the CRC value and finally the compressed size:
+The file format when it's compressed has a MAM signature, followed by the compression algorithm a flag that indicates if it has CRC, the decompressed size, the CRC value and finally the compressed size:

 ![Compressed prefetch format](./img/compressed_prefetch.svg)